snapsnapturtle/jonah.ml/_posts/2015-12-27-meta-robot-tags.md

 {% endhighlight %}

+### specific engines

-**Blocking specific engines** can be achieved by specifying meta name instead of robots, since that is actually blocking all search engines.
+It can be achieved by specifying meta name instead of robots, since that is actually blocking all search engines.
 However if you want to block specific search engine bot then you can specify bot name instead of robots: Google (GOOGLEBOT), Yahoo (SLURP), MSN (MSNBOT) and ASK (TEOMA).
 So, if you want to make your page nofollow for Google only then you can use below tag.